Nina Fuentes: Museologist

 Her first contribution was the essay "Exhibición - Acción: Arte y Comunidades," which was a collaboration with Venezuelan Anthropologist, Luis Galindo, in 2001.
 The essay was presented at the Museo Jacobo Borges and Museo de Ciencias Naturales in Catia and Caracas, Venezuela.

 In 2004, she founded the "Asociación de Museólogos de Venezuela" I Museologist Conference.

 Meanwhile, Fuentes worked for many years in her theory.
 In 2005, she began working with Luis Galindo and evolved with the collaboration of well-known curator, Gerardo Zavarce.
 Their work was published in Mendoza, Argentina, "Exhibición - Acción: Arte y Comunidades," as part of the “Primer Foro de Arte Emergente: ‘Estéticas Latinoamericanas’."

 In 2013, Fuentes and Gerando were published after their presentation of Exhibition - Action: Art and Museum at the NODEM Conference in Stockholm, Sweden as part of the conference and by Common Ground in their publication: The Journal of the Inclusive Museum in New York.

 Most recently, and after 17+ years in the arts, Fuentes inaugurated the first Pop Up Museum (Project Museum) in Miami, The Chill Concept.

 Art dealer

 Fuentes started her career as an art dealer in 2005 when she founded the Hardcore Art Contemporary Space in Wynwood Art District in Miami, FL.
 Since then, she has produced many shows, represented many artists and participated in many of the most important art fairs in the world.

 In 2010, she organized and founded the board of incorporation of the Miami Art Dealer Association (MADA), where she participated until 2014 as a board member.

 Fuentes founded PSH in 2013, which is a joint venture to promote the Contemporary Arts throughout Latin America, in an association with dealers from Colombia and Bolivia, participating in seven fares around the world that year alone.

-Early September 2014, Fuentes officially opened her dream space, The Chill Concept, also in the Wynwood Art District of Miami, FL.
+Early September 2014, Fuentes officially opened The Chill Concept in the Wynwood Art District of Miami, FL.